 • Teaches you to guess what is planned.

-• Have fun teaching toddler about gestures
+• Have fun teaching baby signs

 • Make fun of bad character traits or show the hero's wit.

 Tolstoy Lev Nikolaevich - (1828-1910) - one of the most widely known Russian writers and thinkers.
-Member of the defense of Sevastopol.
+Participant in the defense of Sevastopol.
 Educator, publicist, religious thinker.
 Leo Tolstoy's fairy tales are designed to make it easier for children to memorize scientific material.
-Many works of "New alphabet" and "Russian books for reading" are subordinated to this principle.
-In 1872, he wrote the fairy tale "Three Bears", beloved by all children, for the New Alphabet.
-Its narration is extremely close to a realistic story: it does not contain the beginning and endings traditional for folk tales.
+Many works of the “New ABC” and “Russian Books for Reading” are subject to this principle.
+In 1872, he wrote the favorite fairy tale “The Three Bears”, beloved by all children, for the “New ABC”.
+Its narration is extremely close to a realistic story: it does not have the traditional beginning and ending of folk tales.
 Events unfold from the first phrases: “One girl left home for the forest.
-She got lost in the forest and began to look for the way home, but did not find it, but came to the house in the forest ”.
+She got lost in the forest and began to look for the way home, but didn’t find it, but came to a house in the forest.”

-The process of reworking folk tales was very difficult and time consuming, requiring a certain writing talent.
-Alexey Tolstoy selected the most interesting and popular fairy tales, which were presented in a very beautiful folk form and written in a magnificent folk language, and diluted them with some classical literature.
-We know of such tales as Ivan Tsarevich and the Gray Wolf, The Wolf and the Kids, Sister Alyonushka and Brother Ivanushka, and many other tales.
+The process of remaking folk tales was very difficult and time-consuming, requiring a certain writing talent.
+Alexei Tolstoy selected the most interesting and popular fairy tales, which were presented in a very beautiful folk form and written in a magnificent folk language, and diluted them with some classical literature.
+In his adaptation we know such fairy tales as “Ivan Tsarevich and the Gray Wolf”, “The Wolf and the Little Goats”, “Sister Alyonushka and Brother Ivanushka” and many other fairy tales.

 Editor's Choice